2. Offer chores that save energy.

 Currently, the average U.S. per capita carbon footprint is 18.3 tons, and the Deep Decarbonization Pathways Project reports in order to hold the global temperature rise to 2˚C or less, everyone on earth will need to average an annual carbon footprint of 1.87 tons by 2050.
 This seems like a lofty goal, but there are things we can do to shift emissions in a more positive direction.

 As a scientist focusing on sustainability, here are nine ways to reduce your carbon footprint in under five minutes:

-1. Host a kids clothing and toy swap party.
+1. Host a virtual kids clothing + toy swap party.

 Exchanging what you already have reduces greenhouse gas emissions in a few ways.
 It lowers the amount of power needed to produce brand new clothing and toys, and it shifts demand away from the plane and truck fuel used to fulfill online orders.
 Plus, it's an opportunity to socialize and save your hard-earned money.